 Modeled aircraft noise data from LAWA's noise monitors indicate that the existing cumulative noise exposure at the nearest noise-sensitive areas in the communities of Playa del Rey and Westchester in the City of Los Angeles north of Westchester Parkway approaches 70 dBA CNEL.

-The closest noise-sensitive land uses to the pavement reconstruction components of the Proposed Action include single-family and multi-family homes and schools along the northern GSA boundary.
+The closest noise-sensitive land uses to the Proposed Action Alternative include single-family and multi-family homes, schools, and health care facilities along the northern GSA boundary.
 The homes along the northern boundary of the GSA are currently exposed to aircraft noise levels of approximately 65 dB CNEL.
 Airport noise exposure at the homes to the northeast of the GSA is in the range of 65 to 68 dBA CNEL.